Cycling74/rnbo.unity.audioplugin/README.md

 ```

 You can also export your c++ code into and build from some other location, other than `export/` and `build/`.
-You'll need to tell cmake where to find your export dir and likely also your RNBO c++ library code.
+You'll need to tell CMake where to find your export dir and likely also your RNBO c++ library code.
 This can be useful if you want to build several unique plugins from unique RNBO exports.

 For example: